shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 [Appendix: User Research][user-research] section for results of a user research survey we did on how people evaluate crates by hand today.

+A few assumptions we made:

+- Measures that can be made automatically are preferred over measures that would need administrators, curators, or the community to spend time making manually.
+- Measures that can be made for any crate regardless of that crate's choice of version control, repository host, or CI service are preferred over measures that would only be available or would be more easily available with git, GitHub, Travis, and Appveyor.
+- There are some measures, like "suitability for the current task" or "whether I like the way the crate is implemented" that crates.io shouldn't even attempt to assess, since those could potentially differ across situations for the same person looking for a crate.

 ## Factors

-When people evaluate crates, they are looking primarily for approximate signals of:
+Through [the survey we conducted][user-research], we found that when people evaluate crates, they are looking primarily for approximate signals of:

-* Ease of use
+- Ease of use
-* Maintenance
+- Maintenance
-* Quality
+- Quality

 Feeding those signals are related measures of:

-* Popularity
+- Popularity
-* Credibility
+- Credibility

-We propose to make it easier for people to evaluate crates along these axes by making available:
+We propose to make it easier for people to evaluate crates along these axes by making available measures that address each of these areas.

 ### Ease of use